steineggerlab/Metabuli/README.md

 #### 2. Build
 ```
+# Get the list of absoulte paths of files in your library
+find <DBDIR>/library -name '*.fna' > library-files.txt

-metabuli build <DBDIR> <FASTA list> <accession2taxid> [options]
+metabuli build <DBDIR> <LIB_FILES> <accession2taxid> [options]
 - DBDIR: The same DBDIR from the previous step.
-- FASTA list: A file containing absolute paths of the FASTA files in DBDIR/library
+- <LIB_FILES>: A file containing absolute paths of the FASTA files in DBDIR/library (library-files.txt)
 - accession2taxid : A path to NCBI-style accession2taxid.

   * Options
    --threads : The number of CPU-cores used (all by default)
    --taxonomy-path: Directory where the taxonomy dump files are stored.
 (DBDIR/taxonomy by default)
    --reduced-aa : 0.
 Use 20 alphabets or 1.
 Use 15 alphabets to encode amino acids.
    --spacing-mask : Binary mask for spaced metamer.
 The same mask must be used for DB creation and classification.
                     A mask should contain at least eight '1's, and '0' means skip.
+   --accession-level : Set 1 to use accession level taxonomy (0 by default).
 ```
 This will generate **diffIdx**, **info**, **split**, and **taxID_list** and some other files.
 You can delete '\*\_diffIdx' and '\*\_info' if generated.